 Studying Business at RSFC will provide opportunities to observe a business in action and experience a variety of roles within an organisation; it is an exciting subject in which you will develop the necessary skills to be successful in Business and make you stand out from the crowd.
 Trips and guest speakers will enable you to apply your assignments to real life business circumstances.

 WHAT CAN YOU EXPECT FROM BTEC BUSINESS?

-The BTEC Level 3 in Business will allow you to develop a real understanding of what is involved, both theoretically and practically, in becoming an effective business professional.
+The Business course will allow you to develop a real understanding of what is involved, both theoretically and practically, in becoming an effective business professional.
 The course allows learners to develop an in-depth understanding of each of the 12 areas of business covered on the course.

 HOW IS THE COURSE ASSESSED?

-Assessment is through a combination of coursework, controlled assessments and examinations.
+Assessment is through a variety of coursework assignment briefs.

 WHO IS THE COURSE SUITABLE FOR?

-If you enjoy completing projects, working in teams, preparing business presentations and taking a more vocational approach to your studies, the BTEC Business may be for you.
+If you enjoy completing projects, working in teams, preparing business presentations and taking a more vocational approach to your studies, this course may be for you!